-If you choose to detox from heroin at home, you should try to make yourself as comfortable as possible.
-Ask for several days off of work and make sure that you have plenty of fluids, healthy food and hygiene necessities such as toilet paper.
+If you choose to try to quit heroin at home, try to make yourself as comfortable as possible.
+Ask for several days off work and make sure you have plenty of fluids, healthy food and hygiene necessities, such as toilet paper.

 Create a list of nearby support group meetings you can attend to help you avoid relapse after you overcome withdrawal.
-You should also consider contacting an addiction therapist or rehab facility ahead of time in case you’re unable to get through withdrawal on your own.
-If you can’t do it, then you can attend rehab instead of returning to regular heroin use.
+You may want to consider contacting an addiction therapist or rehab facility ahead of time in case you’re unable to get through withdrawal on your own.
+This way, if you find you need help, you can attend rehab instead of returning to regular heroin use.

 Overcoming heroin withdrawal at a detox or rehab facility is much easier than detoxing at home.
 During heroin detox, you’ll receive around-the-clock medical supervision.
 Nurses will monitor your vital signs to ensure your safety.

 You’ll receive adequate nutrition and fluids that may ease some symptoms associated with heroin withdrawal.
 You may also receive some medications to treat symptoms such as pain, nausea or diarrhea.

 When you’re assessed at a heroin treatment facility, you can learn about medication-assisted treatments that may relieve symptoms of heroin withdrawal.
 Medications such as methadone or Suboxone may be recommended to help you taper off of heroin.
 These medications are proven to decrease relapse rates when they’re combined with other types of therapy for opioid addiction, according to the Substance Abuse and Mental Health Services Administration.